 The effectiveness of Contrave was evaluated in multiple clinical trials that included approximately 4,500 obese and overweight patients with and without significant weight-related conditions treated for one year.
 All patients received lifestyle modification that consisted of a reduced- calorie diet and regular physical activity.

 Results from a clinical trial that enrolled patients without diabetes showed that patients had an average weight loss of 4.1 percent over treatment with placebo (inactive pill) at one year.
 In this trial, 42 percent of patients treated with Contrave lost at least 5 percent of their body weight compared with 17 percent of patients treated with placebo.
 Results from another clinical trial that enrolled patients with type 2 diabetes showed that patients had an average weight loss of 2 percent over treatment with placebo at one year.
 In this trial, 36 percent of patients treated with Contrave lost at least 5 percent of their body weight compared with 18 percent of patients treated with placebo.

 The most common adverse reactions reported with Contrave include nausea, constipation, headache, vomiting, dizziness, insomnia, dry mouth, and diarrhea.

 Cost of Contrave

-Priced at an affordable maximum of $45.00 with insurance to $75.00 without insurance per month, Contrave is probably one of the most cost effective new combination weight loss medications and compares favorably well with Belviq that can cost up to $225.00 per month, or Qsymia, that can cost up to $150.00 per month.
+Priced at an affordable maximum of $45.00 with insurance to $100.00 without insurance per month with a savings card or $275 per month without savings card, Contrave is probably one of the most cost effective new combination weight loss medications and compares favorably with Belviq and Qsymia.

 BENEFIT/RISK OF USE OF CONTRAVE